-Interest rate swaps with notional amounts totaling \$450.0 million as of June 30, 2024, and \$350.0 million as of December 31, 2023, were designated as cash flow hedges.
-Busey entered into one \$50.0 million interest rate swap to hedge the risks of variability in cash flows for future interest payments attributable to changes in the 3-month CME Term SOFR benchmark interest rate on Busey's junior subordinated debt owed to unconsolidated trusts (Debt Swap).
-In addition, Busey entered into one \$300.0 million receive fixed pay floating interest rate swap to reduce Busey's asset sensitivity (Prime Loan Swap).
+Interest rate swaps with notional amounts totaling \$400.0 million as of September 30, 2024, and \$350.0 million as of December 31, 2023, were designated as cash flow hedges.
+Busey entered into one \$300.0 million receive-fixed, pay-floating interest rate swap to reduce Busey's asset sensitivity (Prime Loan Swap).
 Duration was added to our loan portfolio by fixing a portion of floating prime-based loans.
 Interest rates had risen above their historical lows allowing Busey to lock in a portion of its loan portfolio to reduce asset sensitivity while creating a more stable margin in a volatile rate market.
 These hedges were determined to be highly effective during the period, and Busey expects its hedges to remain highly effective during the remaining terms of the swaps.
 Further, in 2024 Busey entered into one \$100.0 million one year forward-starting SOFR-based receive-fixed pay-floating interest rate swap, with an effective date of March 5, 2025, to reduce Busey's asset sensitivity (SOFR Loan Swap).
-Changes in fair value were recorded net of tax in OCI.
+During the three months ended September 30, 2024, one interest rate swap to hedge the risks of variability in cash flows for future interest payments attributable to changes in the 3-month CME Term SOFR benchmark interest rate on Busey's junior subordinated debt owed to unconsolidated trusts (Debt Swap) matured.
+Changes in the fair value of these interest rate swaps were recorded net of tax in OCI.